At St. Mark Catholic School, we pride ourselves on the strong partnership that exists among the home, the school and the parish.

 A major concern is that the school be a safe and welcoming environment.
 To this end, a discipline code is in place.
 All situations are dealt with on an individual basis.
 Parents are encouraged to make use of our safe arrival program by telephoning our answering machine or the secretary to report absences.

-Each student is discussed at least two times per year during an SBST process.
+Each student is discussed at least two times per year during an School-Based Support Team (SBST) process.
 The purpose is to monitor student progress.
 Those students who are found to be exceptional are then closely monitored and in most cases, will receive additional small group instruction.
-Students whose first language is other than English are helped in our English as a second language program.
+Students whose first language is other than English are helped in our English as a Second Language (ESL) program.

 Students who require extra help or ESL help are for the most part fully integrated into the regular classroom.
-They go to the special education and ESL teachers in small groups of varying amounts of time depending upon their needs.
+They go to the Special Education and ESL teachers in small groups of varying amounts of time depending on their needs.
 Students who require emotional and social guidance are helped by the school guidance teacher, and in more severe cases by the school social worker.
-Other more specialized needs are referred to home care and Toronto Catholic District School Board support services.
+Other more specialized needs are referred to home care and Toronto Catholic District School Board (TCDSB) support services.